gbit-is/Servo-Ducky/README.md

 S2 90         # Servo 2, go to position 90°
 DELAY 500     # Wait for half a second
 S0 90 2500    # Servo 0, go to position 90° in linear steps, over a period of 2,5 seconds
-DELAY 2500    # wait for Servo 0 to go to position 90°
+S3 90 3500    # Servo 3, go to position 90° in linear steps, over a period of 3,5 seconds
-S1 180        # Servo 1, go to position 180°
+WAIT          # wait for Servo 0 and 3 to finish their movements S1 180        # Servo 1, go to position 180°
 R some_routine S4 S5 0   # Execute routine "some_routine" with variables 0 and 1 as S4 and S5, and variable 2 as 0
 delay 500    # wait for half a second